 Spain’s property meltdown offers once-in-a-cycle investing opportunities through bank repossessions.
-The following beefed-up article from 2007 offers a complete legal overview.
+The following beefed-up article from 2007, by legal expert Raymundo Larraín Nesbitt, offers a complete legal overview.

 Lawyer – Abogado

 21st of February 2014

 The amount of home repossessions in Spain has soared to unprecedented levels according to the latest figures of the Bank of Spain.
 Conservative sources estimate the figure in well over 250,000 repossessions since the real estate market collapsed in 2007.
 The real number may actually be higher.
 This tidal wave has in turn spawned and exacerbated other phenomena such a new breed of middle-class squatters in Spain.

 The Government, in denial mode, claims it has been overwhelmed and even caught off guard on the wake of recent social events.
 I beg to differ.
 Any industry insider would have told you at the time a sharp rise in repossessions was taken for granted for all the reasons collated below.

 Underlying Causes of the Bank Repossession Crisis in Spain

 The causes underpinning this surge in home repossessions are mainly related to the economic ‘recession’ Spain wades seven years on:

 1. High levels of unemployment reminiscent of the Great Depression (an eye-watering 28% and counting) leading to widespread mortgage delinquencies.
 That is six million people unemployed.
 1.8mn families in Spain have all their members unemployed.
 National youth unemployment (under 25-year-olds) is a staggering 55% and in some communities exceeds well over 60%.
 This quadruples the world’s average and doubles the European rate.
 These statistics, a human drama hiding behind each one, eerily echo harsh times straight out of a novel by John Steinbeck.
 Source: INE (National Institute for Statistics).